teambit/bit/README.md

 $ bit export username.scopename  # Share components to this Scope exported 3 components to scope username.scopename
 ```
+Note that using the `--eject` flag you can remove an exported component from your source-code and add it as a package dependency in your project’s `package.json` file.

 That’s it.
-You can now install components using NPM and Yarn or use Bit to change their source code from any project and update changes between projects.
+You can now install components using NPM and Yarn or use Bit to edit their source code from any project.

 #### Example project